illamparuthi/ttsky_CFAR/README.md

 ## What is Tiny Tapeout?

-Tiny Tapeout is an educational project that allows designers to fabricate digital circuits on real silicon using open-source tools.
+Tiny Tapeout is an educational initiative that allows designers to fabricate digital circuits on real silicon using open-source tools.

 Learn more:

 https://tinytapeout.com

 ---